 Marvel’s Guardians of the Galaxy is about the difficulties that come with friendship and found family, but also how necessary connection is for all of us.
 The game shows how frustrating characters like Rocket Raccoon can be.
 But in his absence, I found myself exploring less and pushing through the story just to find my way back to him, even if he was still mad at me — anything not to be alone anymore.
 It takes work to love someone, or a group of someones, and it’s that shared labor that Marvel’s Guardians of the Galaxy taps into.

 Life can be isolating, and I’ve turned to many video games to make friends and help me keep in touch with real-life loved ones around the country or — over the past year — just around the corner.
 Marvel’s Guardians of the Galaxy won’t fool you into thinking you’re having those same, genuine social interactions with people you care about.
 But to Eidos Montreal’s great credit, the Guardians give a convincing performance.

 I always expected to jet around blasting aliens in Marvel’s Guardians of the Galaxy.
 But its new place as one of the more emotionally resonant video game stories in recent memory easily makes it 2021’s best surprise.

-Marvel’s Guardians of the Galaxy will be released on Oct.
+Marvel’s Guardians of the Galaxy will be released Oct.
 26 on PlayStation 4, PlayStation 5, Windows PC, Xbox One, and Xbox Series X. A “Cloud Version” will also come to Nintendo Switch on release day.
-The game was reviewed on PlayStation 5 using a pre-release download code provided by Eidos Montreal and Square Enix.
+The game was reviewed on PS5 using a pre-release download code provided by Eidos Montreal and Square Enix.
 Vox Media has affiliate partnerships.
 These do not influence editorial content, though Vox Media may earn commissions for products purchased via affiliate links.
 You can find additional information about Polygon’s ethics policy here.